jaqska/jaqska/README.md

 `A passionate hydrologist`

 I'm a hydrologist passionate about learning more about front-end and back-end development.
 All my projects are built from the ground up.
-I am currently starting to learn the ropes about front-end development following [the Odin Project](https://www.theodinproject.com/).
+I am currently starting to learn the ropes about front-end development following the courses at [freeCodeCamp](https://www.freecodecamp.org/).

 <p align="left">